-- 1. Set the JAVA\HOME environment variable to the location of your JDK 7 or 8 installation (not the JRE installation, and not JDK 6 or earlier).
+1. Set the JAVA_HOME environment variable to the location of your JDK 8 installation (not the JRE installation, and not JDK 7 or earlier).
 This needs to be an Oracle JDK.
-(The JAVA\HOME environment variable might already be set, because it is needed for Ant to work.) - In the bash shell, putting the following command in your .bashrc file sometimes works (it might not because java might be the version in the JDK or in the JRE):
+(The JAVA_HOME environment variable might already be set, because it is needed for Ant to work.)

+Ubuntu If you use the bash shell, put the following command in your .bashrc file.
+(This might not work if java refers to an executable in the JRE rather than in the JDK, but you need the JDK installed to build the Checker Framework anyway.)